 “In 2016, it was hard to make this pitch to some folks, that ‘Hey Trump is really bad, it’s best not to sit at home,’” he said.
 “And then this year, more people are just like, ‘You know, Biden sucks, but I gotta do it.’”

 But political disillusionment in Detroit could spell trouble for Democrats in future elections with less divisive opponents, particularly if the party keeps running candidates who don’t garner much enthusiasm.

-Experts say additional effort must be made to reach disengaged voters, particularly as the Democratic Party further establishes itself as the party of diversity, and with people of color on pace to soon constitute a majority of the American population.
+Experts say additional effort must be made to reach disengaged voters, particularly as the party further establishes itself as one of diversity, and with people of color on pace to soon constitute a majority of the U.S. population.

 “There is this challenge for Democrats that … even if they have a demographic or numerical advantage, it’s limited by the lower tendency of non-white Americans to turn out to vote,” says Jesse Rhodes, a professor of political science at UMass-Amherst.
 “And that’s not a criticism of those people, it’s rather that it’s reflective of the party’s and political organizations’ failure to ... include them in politics in the same way they do whites.”

 The Biden campaign, for its part, recently said it would expand its digital-heavy strategy to include socially distant door-knocking in Michigan, including Detroit.
 The campaign says those efforts will target some low-propensity voters, though it would not immediately say how many.
 It's also coordinating with organization's like Snyder's to reach them.